 Finally, if you were going to walk the moon, what song would you want playing as you ascended into the sky?

 NP: I have this thing with Bob Marley where I could just listen to him on repeat all day long for the rest of time, so I think Get Up, Stand Up would be a great one to slowly bounce to across the surface of the moon.

 EM: I would listen to an Iron and Wine record, because I think an acoustic guitar in space would be so damn weird.

-For further information about Walk The Moon and future events, click here.
+For further information and future events visit Walk the Moon’s website here.